9 December 2025

 How can people organize their wardrobe more efficiently and sustainably?

-That being said, as more people grasp the great importance of being conscious and sustainable and its overall impact, the next step will naturally be a flow of demanding change in the right direction.
-This will eventually lead to a time when the fashion industry is compelled to transition on a larger scale and become more ethical and transparent.
+That being said, as more people grasp the great importance of being more conscious and more sustainable and its overall impact, the next step will naturally be a flow of demanding change in the right direction.

 What is important to discover your own style?